rjmccall/swift-evolution/review_management.md

   Workgroups should exercise prudence when requesting performance testing on proposal implementations.
 Meaningful performance testing often requires ad hoc test development in order to properly reveal the impact of the proposal; simply running the existing build or runtime benchmarks may not be sufficient.
 If code maintainers believe that the proposed implementation is specifically prone to performance risks, then this testing should be done; but to avoid mounting burdens on the proposal authors, it should not be requested simply as a matter of course.

+## Full cursory review

+When a workgroup talks about a proposal that doesn't have a review manager yet, that is a *full cursory review*.
+Essentially, the workgroup performs a cursory review using their collective experience with the proposal.

+If a member of the workgroup has performed an individual cursory review and thinks that the workgroup should made a final decision on the proposal (i.e. that it is either ready for review or should be rejected), they should ensure it is promptly brought up for full cursory review.

+There are three primary outcomes of a full cursory review:

+- There is substantial agreement in the workgroup that the proposal can be rejected without further review.
+The workgroup should pick someone to make an official statement explaining why; typically, this statement will be made in the pitch thread.
+The proposal PR can then be closed with a reference to the statement.
+See the "Rejecting a proposal without a review" section below.

+- There is substantial agreement in the workgroup that the proposal meets the four criteria for advancing from cursory review.
+The proposal PR should be labeled with `workgroup: ready` if it hasn't already been, and the workgroup should pick someone to act as the review manager.
+See the "Assigning a review manager" section below.

+- The proposal does not yet meet the criteria for advancing from cursory review, or at least there isn't substantial agreement to do anything else.
+The proposal PR should be relabeled appropriately, and the workgroup should ensure that someone will talk to the author or engage in the pitch thread as befits the decision; see the "Cursory review process" section above.

+  When workgroup members engage with the pitch thread, e.g. to convey concerns about the current proposal, they should usually *not* present it as an official statement from the workgroup, even if there is substantial agreement in the workgroup about those concerns.
+Instead, they should prefer to participate in the pitch as ordinary members of the community who happen to have those concerns.
+Workgroup members should feel free to disagree with each other in the pitch.
+An official statement should be made only if there is substantial agreement in the workgroup that it is necessary in order to make progress on the proposal.

+### Assigning a review manager

+When the workgroup decides that a proposal satisfies the four criteria for advancing from cursory review, it assigns the proposal a review manager.

+Ideally, the review manager should be someone who hasn’t been been extensively engaged in the development of the proposal and is willing to remain neutral during the review.
+The review manager must be able to carry out their duties in a way that all sides will perceive as fair.
+If the review manager has expressed strong feelings about the proposal, community members may react badly to moderation decisions that seem to favor the review manager's side, or they may worry that the review manager will not fairly represent the views of opposing sides during workgroup deliberations.
+This can very quickly make the review a toxic environment.

+That is not to say that the review manager may not have an opinion on the proposal's merits.
+Review managers are members of the workgroup and therefore likely to have opinions on most things of importance to the project, and reviews are certainly important to the project.
+But a review manager must be willing to treat all perspectives with an even hand during the review.
+Even if they disagree with a position, they must encourage that position's proponents to develop and present their arguments in the best way possible and then accurately summarize those arguments for the Language Workgroup.
+If a review manager decides at any point that they cannot continue to effectively serve, they should work with the rest of the workgroup to find a replacement.

+Assigning a review manager does not commit the workgroup to actually running a review for the proposal.
+One of the review manager’s first responsibilities is to conduct the preliminary review and advise the workgroup if the proposal is ready to review.

 ### Rejecting a proposal without a review

 Initiating a review is not an endorsement of the proposal by the workgroup.
 However, it is an endorsement of the idea that the proposal is at least worth the community’s time to consider.
 The workgroup does not have a responsibility to run every proposal for which a PR is opened, or even every proposal that meets the minimum standards.